WHAT IS CONNECT THE CRESCENT?

 Why are you doing Connect the Crescent?

-This pop-up demonstration project will last 3 months and is designed to foster community engagement and discussion.
+This pop-up demonstration project was designed to foster community engagement and discussion.
 Residents, workers and all community members will have an opportunity to engage about street design and participate in the process of reimagining the whole idea of mobility in New Orleans.
 There will be surveys and feedback activities, an interactive website, family-friendly events to experience the bikeway network, traffic studies, and more!

 Who really benefits from Connect the Crescent?